SaggRoad/mysampleapp/README.md

 # mysampleapp
-This is an initial load
+This is an initial load for a sample app